LiveLike/livelike-docs/docs/Product Guide/core-concepts/comment.md

 ### Delete Comment Board Ban

-Remove a ban from a profile.
+> Remove a ban from a profile.

-A profile with moderation tools can unban himself if its get banned by other moderation access profile.
+>

-> <br />
+> A profile with moderation tools can unban himself if its get banned by other moderation access profile.
 >
 > <details>
 >   <summary>Delete Comment Board Ban</summary>